Screen Printing vs Embroidery: What suits you?

 Cons:

-- There are fewer thread color options compared to the range of ink colors available for screen printing.
+• There are fewer thread colour options compared to the range of ink colours available for screen printing.

 This comparison should help you understand which method might be better suited to your needs based on what you’re looking for in terms of durability, design, and order size.